 When Trevor and I created our WunderKeys Elementary Piano Level 1 series we set out to create a refreshingly new approach to method books with this need at the forefront.

 Will WunderKeys kids still be playing piano repertoire as they do in traditional method books?
 Of course!
 And a lot of it!
-But the interactions students have using our musical activities, exercises and games before they reinforce skills with repertoire is where the magic happens.
+But the interactions students have using our musical activities, exercises, and games before they reinforce skills with repertoire, is where the magic happens.

 In Level 1, we’ve created unique ways for kids to engage with notated music based on research that shows that learning improves when skills are accessed and explored in different ways.
 With our books, if your students aren’t ready to practice full piano pieces at home, they have the technical exercises, sight-reading activities, ear-training games, and rhythm work that reinforces specific concepts so they will be ready to master piano pieces in the week to come.